-CS/SB 614 - Assault or Battery on Hospital Personnel
+HB 825 - Assault or Battery on Hospital Personnel (Similar SB 568)

-This bill adds hospital personnel to s.
-784.07, F.S., which addresses assault or battery of law enforcement officers, firefighters, emergency medical providers, public transit employees, etc. Hospital personnel is defined as "a health care practitioner as defined in s.
-456.001, F.S. an employee, an agent, or a volunteer who is employed, under contract, or otherwise authorized by a hospital, as defined in s.
+This bill adds "hospital personnel" to s.
+784.07, F.S., which addresses assault or battery of law enforcement officers, firefighters, emergency medical providers, public transit employees, etc. Additional language states that "hospital personnel' means a health care practitioner as defined in s.
+456.001, F.S., an employee, an agent, or a volunteer who is employed, under contract, or otherwise authorized by a hospital, as defined in s.
 395.002, F.S. to perform duties directly associated with the care and treatment rendered by any department of a hospital or with the security thereof."
 Offenses under this statute are reclassified as follows: